 - Fortunately, many of these problems are short-term and improve with time

-- However, long term problems, such as aggression and personality changes are often associated with acquired brain injury (ABI) this is an injury to the brain that has happened after birth
+- However, long term problems, such as aggression and personality changes are often associated with acquired brain injury (ABI) - an injury to the brain after birth

 Acquired brain injury (ABI)

 Both meningitis and septicaemia can cause an ABI.

 - An acquired brain injury (ABI) can also cause more subtle changes.
 The brain takes over 20 years to fully develop, so if a child or young adult has meningitis the development of the brain can be affected

 - The changes may not be apparent immediately after the illness.
 It may take months or even years before any changes are noticed

 - When problems are more subtle, for example irritability, difficulties concentrating, clumsiness, temper tantrums and sleep disorders, it is sometimes difficult to be sure that these problems are caused by meningitis.
 It is not always easy to get the right help and support

 Our research project MOSAIC, published in Lancet Neurology, confirms that meningococcal disease (most common cause of bacterial meningitis) has a lifelong impact, leaving a significant number of survivors with reduced IQ and problems with memory, concentration and planning.
 The research has also shown that survivors are significantly more likely to need additional educational support or experience mental health disorders and physical disability.